moralesl/cdk-pipeline-starter-kit/README.md

 ├── config.ts                   -- Configurations
 └── lib/
     ├── pipeline-stack.ts       -- Setup the CDK pipeline
-    ├── application-stage.ts    -- Application stage, this becames part of the pipeline └── application-stack.ts    -- The application stack
+    ├── development-stage.ts    -- Development stage, this become part of the pipeline.
+Could be used for testing, production, ... stages
+    └── application-stack.ts    -- The application stack
 ```